la2050/archive/_projects/2016/connecting-children-to-art-in-nature-provide-a-meaningful-holistic-link-between-art-and-nature.md

   multi-disciplinary arts program which uses art and nature as a mode of learning to facilitate the development of the whole child.
 project_impact: '["Proficiency in English and Language Arts and Math","Early education"]'
+project_proposal_impact:
+  - Proficiency in English and Language Arts and Math
+  - Early education
+project_proposal_description: >-
+  To be able to provide a nature based arts program for the children of the Anna Bing Arnold Children's Center utilizing the non-profit arts program, Connecting Children to Art and Nature (CCAN).
+CCAN is a comprehensive multi-disciplinary arts program which uses art and nature as a mode of learning to facilitate the development of the whole child.
+project_areas:
+  - East LA
+  - San Gabriel Valley
+  - 'California State University, Los Angeles'
 project_proposal_best_place: >-
   Overview: